scottwthompson/Firewall-Administration-The-Game/README.md

 # Firewall-Administration-The-Game

-A flash game for firewall administration, specifically learning about iptables commands.
+A flash game for learning about firewall administration, specifically learning firewall commands for the iptables application.

 To play the game, embed and upload the swf file, or visit: https://sites.google.com/site/firewallgameinf/

-See the pdf paper for further details
+See the pdf paper for further details about the project

 Scott Thompson - UG4 Hon Proj